Two architects planning from Shutterstock

 Project teams should also consider establishing a ‘project site’ on the intranet as the outset, to provide a location for planning documents, news releases, and other updates.

-Principle 9: aim to deliver a seamless user experience
+Principle 9: strive for a seamless digital employee experience (DEX)

 Ultimately, it also means breaking down the distinctions between applications, and delivering tools and information along task and subject lines.